Marte’s homer gives Marlins 3-2 win over Blue Jays

 Berti’s second homer tied it at 1 in the third.
 But Derek Fisher put Toronto back in front with a sacrifice fly in the fourth.

 Miami right-hander Elieser Hernández departed in the third because of a sore lat muscle.
-Hernández raised his hands after he threw three consecutive balls to Cavan Biggio and looked toward catcher Jorge Alfaro, prompting a mound visit from manager Don Mattingly and training staff.
+Hernández raised his hands after he threw three consecutive balls to Cavan Biggio and looked toward catcher Jorge Alfaro, prompting a mound visit from Mattingly and training staff.

 Hernandez allowed one run and two hits in two-plus innings.